Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 Low-Antigen Targeting

-ζ-CCC CAR-T cells showed significantly improved cytotoxicity against low-antigen-expressing targets in vitro.
-GD2 glioblastoma models also demonstrate superior in vitro killing, with additional solid tumor studies underway.
+The leading ζ-ITAM-optimized CAR-T cells demonstrated significantly improved cytotoxicity against low-antigen-expressing targets in vitro.
+GD2 glioblastoma models also demonstrated superior in vitro killing, with additional solid tumor studies underway.

-Intellectual Property: Non-provisional patent application 19/198,917 filed, covering ITAM diversity optimization across any chimeric antigen receptor construct (T cell, NK cell, B cell, macrophage, and others) that utilizes CD3 zeta ITAMs.
+Intellectual Property: Non-provisional patent application 19/198,917 filed, covering ITAM diversity optimization across any chimeric antigen receptor construct (T cell, NK cell, B cell, macrophage, and others) that utilizes CD3ζ ITAMs.

 A Platform That Enhances Existing Programs